Rosarito Mexico: The Perfect Beach Destination in 2023

-The warmest month of the year is August, when the thermometer averages 25 °C, with daytime peaks rarely exceeding 30 °C.
+The warmest month of the year is August, when the temperature averages 25 °C, with daytime peaks rarely exceeding 30 °C.

-In September, the temperature begins to drop to 16°C in the fall and 11°C in January, which is the coolest month.
+In September, the temperature drops to 16°C in the fall and 11°C in January, the coolest month.

 There are nighttime cold spells that can approach 5°C.

-Rosarito receives only 219 mm of rainfall annually, with the lowest precipitation occurring between November and April.
+Rosarito receives only 219 mm of rainfall annually, with the lowest precipitation between November and April.

 Rosarito Mexico: Main Attractions